manzolo/docker-compose-playground/README.md

 7. Post-start scripts initialize your environment automatically.

 ### Using the Web UI
 1. Start the web server:
    ```bash
    ./start-webui.sh
    ```
 2. Open your browser and navigate to `http://localhost:8000`.
 3. Use the dashboard to:
-   - Start/stop containers with one click.
+   - Start/stop containers with one click
-   - Filter containers by name, category, or status (All, Running, Stopped).
+   - Filter containers by name, category, or status (All, Running, Stopped)
-   - Access real-time console for running containers.
+   - Access real-time console for running containers
-   - View container logs in a modal window.
+   - View container logs in a modal window
-   - Stop all running containers with the "Stop All" button.
+   - Stop all running containers with the "Stop All" button
 4. Use the search bar (Ctrl+K) for quick filtering.
 5. Check `venv/web.log` for Web UI logs if issues arise.